 YouTrack supports community-based localization using Crowdin, a cloud-based localization management platform.
 This platform lets anyone who signs up for an account suggest translations to text strings in the YouTrack user interface.

 If you want to configure YouTrack for use in a custom localization project, you can enable the In-context Localization feature.
 This feature is available on an experimental basis.
-To learn how to enable an experimental feature in YouTrack, see Experimental Features.
+To learn how to enable an experimental feature in YouTrack, see Optional Features.

 The first time you access YouTrack with the in-context localization feature enabled, you should see an invitation dialog that asks you to select a target language and sign in with your Crowdin account.

 Once you have logged in, a Crowdin In-Context menu is added to the lower-left corner of the user interface.
 This menu provides access to various settings, as well as the complete list of interface strings that have been uploaded to the project in Crowdin.

 A small edit icon is added to each of the text elements in the user interface.
 Click this icon to suggest a new translation for the source text in Crowdin.